Things to know about Alarnath Temple, Puri

 Lord Alarnath temple is situated in Brahmagiri of Puri district , Odisha.The temple is just around 28 km from Lord Jagannath Temple,Puri.
 The place well known among the devotees of Lord krishna.
-The road that runs on the western side of Narendra pond (pokhari) leads to Brahmagiri , where stands the temple of Lord Alarnath .‘Chilika’ lies on the north western side of Sri Alarnath temple and the Bay of Bengal lends its beauty on the east southern side, mango, vakul and coconut trees abound the temple and add to its grandeur.
+The road that runs on the western side of Narendra pond (pokhari) leads to Brahmagiri , where stands the temple of Lord Alarnath .‘Chilika’ lies on the north western side of Sri Alarnath temple and the Bay of Bengal lends its beauty on the east southern side, mango, vakul and coconut trees around the temple add to its grandeur.
 Lord’s idol is made of Black granite stone and is about five and a half feet height.

 History says : In 1610 A.D., Chaitanya Mahaprabhu stayed at Alarnath during anavasara period of Lord Jagannath.
 Anavasara is the two weeks period when Lord Jagannatha take rest in isolation from the rest of the world after suffering from fever due to the annual bathing festival (Snana Yatra).
 Lord Chaitanya claimed that he visualised the appearance of Lord Jagannath in Alarnath and spent a long period in worshipping the deity here.
 It is believed that those who can not worship Lord Jagannath during his stay in the sick chamber can get the blessings of the deity if they visit the Alarnath temple.